projectatomic/paci/jenkins/README.md

 If your project already exists (e.g. you are not a cluster admin) and it is not named `projectatomic-ci`, make sure to pass the `-p NAMESPACE=$project` argument to the `new-app` command above.
-(Though note that the `job-builder` Jenkinsfile currently assume `projectatomic-ci` is the namespace name, so for now that would require manual editing if different).
+(Though note that the `job-builder` Jenkinsfile and `papr-trigger.py` script currently assume `projectatomic-ci` is the namespace name, so for now those would require manual editing if different).

 You can now start a build of the Jenkins image using: